wxWidgets/wxWidgets/docs/gtk/install.md

     --without-liblzma       Disable LZMA compression support.
                             Don't use liblzma.

+    --without-opengl        Disable OpenGL integration with wxGLCanvas.
+                            Don't use OpenGL or EGL libraries.

+    --disable-glcanvasegl   Disable EGL support even if it is available (it would be used if it is, by default).

 Normally, you won't have to choose a toolkit, because configure defaults to wxGTK anyhow.
 However you need to use this option to explicitly specify the version of GTK to use, e.g.: